timminator/Spatial-Media-Metadata-Injector/README.md

 ## ℹ About

-This repo provides an updated binary release with a few more bug fixes in comparison to the upstream repository for Windows and Linux.
+This repository provides an updated binary release with a few more bug fixes in comparison to the upstream repository for Windows and Linux.
+An easy to follow setup installer for Windows was created aswell.
 Binaries for the CLI version are also provided.

 # Spatial Media Metadata Injector